deedy5/duckduckgo_search/README.md

     latitude: geographic coordinate that specifies the north–south position;
     longitude: geographic coordinate that specifies the east–west position;
         if latitude and longitude are set, the other parameters are not used.
-    radius: expand the search square by the distance in kilometers.
+    radius: expand the search square by the distance in kilometers,
+    save_csv: if True, save results to csv file.
     '''
 ```
 ***Returns***